An AI service that analyses content in images and video

 Deploy anywhere, from the cloud to the edge

 Run Computer Vision in the cloud or on-premises with containers.
-Apply it to diverse scenarios, such as healthcare record image examination, text extraction of secure documents or analysis of how people move through a store, where data security and low latency are paramount.Learn about Computer Vision in containers
+Apply it to diverse scenarios, like healthcare record image examination, text extraction of secure documents, or analysis of how people move through a store, where data security and low latency are paramount.Learn about Computer Vision in containers

 Build on industry-leading Azure security

 Microsoft invests more than $1 billion annually on cybersecurity research and development.